 - Tax Exemptions: Tax exemptions can come in two forms.
 The first is sales tax exemption, applied when you purchase solar panels.
 The second is property tax exemption.
 This allows you to ignore the value added by your solar system when paying property tax on your home.

 - Net Metering: You may be able to sign a net metering contract with your Greenwood utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
 They will then subtract this value from your utility bill each month.

 Federal Solar Incentives

-Federal solar incentives are likely to be the first thing that you think of when thinking about solar incentives.
-It's likely that you've heard of the Federal Solar Investment Tax Credit, or ITC.
-The ITC is a tax credit that reduces your taxes by a predetermined percentage of the money you spend on solar panels for your home.
+Federal solar incentives are likely the first thing that comes to mind when thinking about solar incentives.
+You've likely heard of the Federal Solar Investment Tax Credit, or ITC.
+This incentive is a tax credit that reduces your taxes by a certain percentage of the money you spend installing solar panels.

-The ITC is applied to the total cost of solar system installation, including the panels themselves as well as equipment, labor and accessories.
+The ITC is applied to the total cost of installing solar panels, including the panels themselves as well as accessories, labor and equipment.
 You can claim this credit for panels installed after January 1, 2006 on a primary or secondary residence that you own, as long as it is located in the United States.
-Originally set at 30% of total costs, the credit has fluctuated over time, and you may qualify for different amounts depending on when your project was completed.
-There is no maximum claim amount.
+The tax credit ranges from 26-30% of total costs depending on when your project was completed.
+There is no maximum amount you can claim.